VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * See if there was any law (from the USA, IL or Chicago) that may have influenced the result of inspections

 * Analysis on the different 'violations':
-* - Which violations are the most common ?
+- Which violations are the most common ?
-* - Are there locations/periods where a certain type of violation is more common ?
+- Are there locations/periods where a certain type of violation is more common ?

 * Construct an interactive map showing the failed/passed inspections over time (with a scroll bar for example).
 Same for the risk levels can be done.
 * Construct some rankings of the 'restaurants' based on different rules.
 * Are the 'out of business' restaurants more likely to have failed inspections in the past ?

 # Dataset
 We will be using the [Chicago Food Inspections](https://www.kaggle.com/chicago/chicago-food-inspections#food-inspections.csv) dataset.
+For our analysis, it requires some modifications:
 * Remove useless columns that are empty (Community Areas, Zip codes, Historical Wards) or redundant (State column only contains IL).
 * Normalize shop names by removing numbers (ie WALGREENS #10771 -> WALGREENS) for easier grouping of licensed stores.
-* Flatten/eplode the violations after parsing them.
+* Flatten/explode the violations after parsing them.
-* Add a distric or community area column to have new means of grouping.
+* Add a distric (and/or community area and/or ward) column to have new means of grouping.
 This can be done using the Chicago geospatial data from [here](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9).
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

 # A list of internal milestones up until project milestone 2